jaykrell/m2/m2/readme.txt

  - C is a horrible language.

 - Why not generate C?
  - Maybe for exception handling.
-We'l see.
+We'll see.
  - C is a horrible language.

 - Why Mono?